 Two excellent podiatrists are on-site three times a week.

-On-site psychiatrists are present at least four days a week, and on call every day.
-We have a specialized care unit licensed as an acute geriatric psychiatry hospital, providing intensive specialized psychiatric care for our residents, as well as acute short-term stays for both voluntary and involuntary patients.
-Admission is open to older adults (age 55 or more) of all faiths, ethnicities, and racial backgrounds.
+Our specialized care unit is licensed as an acute geriatric psychiatry hospital, providing intensive specialized psychiatric care for our residents, as well as acute short-term stays for both voluntary and involuntary patients.
+Admission is open to older adults of all faiths, ethnicities, and racial backgrounds.

 Many common X-rays can be done directly at the Jewish Home.
 Our radiology technician is on-site five days a week.